Why Optimizing a Website for Speed Matters?

 Choose the Right File Format

-There are many file types you can use, However, Choosing the right file type plays an important role in the image optimization process.
+There are many file types you can use; however, Choosing the correct file type plays a vital role in the image optimization process.

 JPEG – Best used for photos with lots of colors.
-Slightly reduces image quality, basically, provides a significantly smaller file size.
+It slightly reduces image quality provides a significantly smaller file size.

-PNG – Lossless image format, produces higher quality images, on the negative side, the file size is much larger.
+PNG – Lossless image format produces higher quality images; the file size is much larger on the negative side.

-GIF – With only 256 colors, It’s hands down the best choice for animated images.
+GIF – With only 256 colors, the best choice for animated images, hands down.
 Given that, It only uses lossless compression.

 There are a few other file types, but they are not supported universally by all web browsers.

 Lossy compression is the irreversible process of eliminating all unnecessary information permanently.
 Thus reducing the file size.